NBrentASU/NBrent/docs/Actuator_API.md

 ## Code Handling

-Priority is placed on retransmitting incoming data before transmitting personal data as the outgoing Actuator data is not time sensitive(other than errors).
+Priority is placed on retransmitting incoming data before transmitting personal data as the outgoing Actuator data is not time sensitive (other than errors).

 When Actuator Subsystem receives a message, the following is the protocol for handling:

 1. Identify start and begin copying it to array for retransmission
-2. When Receiver Byte is identified, check if mine or broadcast
+2. After message is copied to array, check begin error check
+3. When no errors for bytes 1-3, check receiver address:

-    2a.
-If not mine, finish copying to retransmission array then retransmit
+    3a.
+If not mine, retransmit

-    2b.
+    3b.
 If mine, continue to step 3

-    2c.
-If broadcast byte, copy to retransmit array, retransmit, and continue to step 3
+    3c.
+If broadcast byte, retransmit message, and continue to step 4

-3. Identify Message Type
 4. Utilize message information
-5. Trash Message
+5. Trash Message (Done automatically when next message is received)
-6. Transmit relevant data
+6. Transmit relevant data when not transmitting priority data
 7. Continue from step one when receiving a new message

 For each step, there will be an error check to confirm the message is valid.
 Should it fail, the error code and address it was sent from will be transmitted.